survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ## Installing Webpack

 Even though webpack can be installed globally (`npm i webpack -g`), I recommend maintaining it as a dependency of your project.
-This will avoid issues as then you will have control over the exact version you are running.
+This will avoid issues, as then you will have control over the exact version you are running.

 The approach works nicely in **Continuous Integration** (CI) setups as well.
 A CI system can install your local dependencies, compile your project using them, and then push the result to a server.

-To add webpack to our project, execute
+To add webpack to our project, execute:

 ```bash
 npm i webpack@beta --save-dev # or just -D if you want to save typing